-I am an Award-Winning Filmmaker, Avid Video Editor, and an Associate Professor of Digital Media Production and Design at Towson University.
+I am an Award-Winning Filmmaker, Video Editor and Colorist, and an Associate Professor of Digital Media Production and Design at Towson University.

 I graduated in 1986 from American University while working in video back in the early 80's, then went on to film school in the late 80's.
 In the early 90's I was hired as a consultant at what was then a small computer video editing company, Avid Technology.
 At the time Avid was introducing version 5.0 of their Media Composer editing system that allowed for layered effects and the FIRST broadcast quality resolutions.

 In 1993, I moved back to Washington D.C. after earning a Master's degree in Film Production at Boston University, and worked for a small post production company through the mid 90's.
 I was one of the first Avid editors to create a series for television entirely on Avid software and hardware.
 For two seasons I edited a new hour-long series from the creators of America's Most Wanted, "Manhunter", which was internationally syndicated.